WXCode/AD616/README.md

 ##### Adding a terminal node
 To add a terminal node, use the tree that was created and define the parent node where the terminal node needs to connect to.
 A terminal is an experiment and there is always a payoff attached to it.
 If the parent node is a chance event then add the probability from the chance event that leads to the terminal node
     `new_tree$addTerminal(name='term_1',parent='chance_1',prob,payoff)`

+##### Calculating EMV
+To calculate the EMV of the decision Tree, invoke update_payoff() function from the root node.
+    `new_tree$update_payoff()`
+This will automatically traverse through the decision tree and calculate the EMV The optimal decision path can be accessed at
+    `new_tree$DecisionPath`

+ #### Calculating Utility function
+ To calculate the Utility of the decision analysis, invoke update_utility from the root node.
+    `new_tree$update_utility()`

 ## Acknowledgements
 We make use of the `data.tree` package heavily in creating the graphical models.
-We also use stats package and R6 package for creating the utility functions
+We also use stats package and R6 package.